trivial-space/painter/readme.md

 The API is defined in [lib/painter-types.ts](https://github.com/trivial-space/painter/blob/master/lib/painter-types.ts).

-Painter is used primarly in the [trivial space playground](https://github.com/trivial-space/playground) to experiment with graphics inside browsers.
+Painter is used primarily in the [trivial space playground](https://github.com/trivial-space/playground) to experiment with graphics inside browsers.
 Check it out for further examples.

 ## Licence